PranshulGG/PranshulGG/README.md

 - 👋 Hi, I’m @PranshulGG
 - 👀 I’m interested in web
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning react/flutter
-- 📫 How to reach me idk
+- 📫 You can reach me through mail - hukamisingh94@gmail.com

 <!---
 PranshulGG/PranshulGG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.